Skip to main content

 On Android

-2. Select the workspace that contains the template you want to edit.
+1. Select the Space that contains the template you want to edit.

 4. Select the template you want to edit.